Some answers to your questions—hope this helps!

 What are the differences between the ACT and the SAT?

 First, all colleges accept either exam.
-But the SAT favors a strong math student because 50% of the composite is derived from the two math sections.
+The SAT favors a strong math student because 50% of the composite is derived from the two math sections.
 ACT offers easier math and is generally less wordy.
 However, you must work a bit faster on the ACT.

 How many times can I test?

 Numerous opportunities!
 ACT says 12 times, and SAT says an unlimited number of times.
 Keep at it for entrance into competitive majors and for grants/scholarships.

 Jeanius Prep offers live, small, personable classes taught by two experienced, insightful teachers.
 We can provide options if you are forced to miss a class, and we arrive early/stay after to offer more help if you need it.

 Why are your courses so affordable?

 We have helped thousands of students achieve their college and scholarship goals, and we know that we could charge much more based upon our knowledge and two decades of success as teachers.
 But we want everyone to be able to afford our courses and, if necessary, come back for more skill boosting at a nice discount.
 Each time we teach, we offer fresh practice tests and valuable coaching to raise your score.

 Jeanius Prep supplies all course materials.
 Students are emailed the necessary class work each week.
 Students only need

 to supply their own pencils and calculators.